Antminer S15 Hash Board Repair Guide [EN]

 3. See whether the running frequency of the 3 chains is normal, the frequency determines the hashrate; one chain’s hashrate = frequency x chip core number 256x chip number 60; if this theoretical hashrate cannot be reached, it proves that there are a lot of bad cores in the chip of this chain.
 If you want to improve the hashrate, you can enter IP-LOG to see if the chip's frequency is low and replace that chip.

-6. When the entire machine is repaired, it is repaired according to the mining condition and LOG.
+6. When the entire miner is repaired, it is repaired according to the mining condition and LOG.
 Directly replace the piece considered to have problem by a good component and judge.

 VI.
 The principle and structure of the control board